q4mobile/jQuery-widget-factory-workshop/README.md

 3. Create a `beforeRender` and `Complete` option
 4. Add a `limit` option to render only x items max

-Minimal styling is expect but is not the focus
+Minimal styling is expected but is not the focus